 Although astilbe can be grown in full sun, it has earned a reputation as a shade perennial because it does equally well in partial shade, where it adds a full season of interest with virtually no maintenance.
 Astilbe bloom only once per season and don't require deadheading.
 The flower plumes will often remain attractive long after the color has faded.

 For some reason, gardeners tend to be cautious about dividing Astilbe.
 You needn't be.
-Even a one year old plant can be successfully... divided, as long as each piece has some roots attached.
-The resulting plants will fill out quickly and help you create an even more lush looking shade garden.
+Even a one-year-old plant can be successfully divided, as long as each piece has some roots attached.
+The resulting plants will fill out quickly and help you create an even lusher looking shade garden.

 Astilbe chinensis, Superba (USDA Zones 4 through 9, 2-5' tall, Lavender Blooms: August)

 - Astilbe x arendsii, Rheinland (USDA Zones 3 through 8, 24" x 18", pink blooms: July through August)

 There are always new, excellent pink astilbe being bred, but 'Rheinland' is particularly reliable and tends to bloom a bit earlier.

 Attracting Hummingbirds and Butterflies

-Here I've selected a white flowering variety, Aquilegia flabellata 'Nana Alba' (USDA Zones 4 - 9, 9" x 12", White Blooms: May - June).
-However you'll find columbines in pink, yellow, purples and reds.
+Above is a white flowering variety, Aquilegia flabellata 'Nana Alba' (USDA Zones 4 through 9, 9" x 12", White Blooms: May through June).
+However, you'll find columbines in pink, yellow, purples and reds.
 Columbine can be divided, but you'll find they will self-seed on their own, although not uncontrollably.
-You may get repeat blooms if you deadhead spent flowwers.
+You may get repeat blooms if you deadhead spent flowers.

 - Aquilegia, swan white, (USDA zones 3 through 9, 20-24", white blooms: May through June)

 - Semiaquilegia ecalcarata, spineless columbine (USDA Zones 6 through 8, 24" x 30", burgundy blooms: May through June)

 Repeat Bloomer for Season-Long Color

 Traditional Bleeding Heart (Dicentra spectabilis) has the charm of hanging heart-shaped pink flowers, but it blooms once and is done for the season.
 Often the whole plant disappears until next year.
 The fringed-leaf variety has less defined flowers, but it will repeat throughout the summer and fall.
 The leaves themselves coordinate with the Astilbe and the ferns.

-Dicentra eximia - Fringed Leaf Bleeding Heart (USDA Zones 3 - 9, 12" x 9", Repeat Blooms: Pink)
+Dicentra eximia, Fringed Leaf Bleeding Heart (USDA Zones 3 through 9, 12" x 9", Repeat Blooms: Pink)